James Longstreet: July 3

-On the night of July 2, Longstreet did not follow his usual custom of meeting Lee at his headquarters to discuss the day's battle, claiming that he was too fatigued to make the ride.
+On the night of July 2, Longstreet did not follow his usual custom of meeting Lee at his headquarters to discuss the day's battle, claiming that he was too fatigued.
 Instead, he spent part of the night planning for a movement around Big Round Top that would allow him to attack the enemy's flank and rear.
 Longstreet, despite his use of scouting parties, was apparently unaware that a considerable body of troops from the Union VI Corps under John Sedgwick was in position to block this move.
 Shortly after issuing orders for the attack, around sunrise, Longstreet was joined at his headquarters by Lee, who was dismayed at this turn of events.
 The commanding general had intended for Longstreet to attack the Union left early in the morning in a manner similar to the attack of July 2, using Pickett's newly arrived division, in concert with a resumed attack by Ewell on Culp's Hill.
 What Lee found was that no one had ordered Pickett's division forward from its bivouac in the rear and that Longstreet had been planning an independent operation without consulting with him.
 Lee wrote in his after-battle report that Longstreet's "dispositions were not completed as early as was expected".

 Since his plans for an early morning coordinated attack were now infeasible, Lee instead ordered Longstreet to coordinate a massive assault on the center of the Union line at Cemetery Ridge with his corps.
 The Union position was held by the II Corps under Winfield Scott Hancock.
-Longstreet strongly felt that this assault had little chance of success, and made known his concerns to Lee.
-The Confederates would have to march over close to one mile (1.6 km) of open ground and spend time negotiating sturdy fences under fire.
-Longstreet urged Lee not to use his entire corps in the attack, arguing that the divisions of Law and McLaws were tired from the previous day's combat and that shifting them towards Cemetery Ridge would dangerously expose the Confederate right flank.
+Longstreet strongly felt that this assault had little chance of success, and shared his concerns with Lee.
+The Confederates would have to march over close to one mile (1.6 km) of open ground and negotiate sturdy fences under fire.
+Longstreet urged Lee not to use his entire corps in the attack, arguing that the divisions of Law and McLaws were tired from the previous day and that shifting them away from their positions would dangerously expose the Confederate right flank.
 Lee conceded and instead decided to use men from A.P.
 Hill's corps to accompany Pickett.
 The force would include about 14,000 or 15,000 men.
 Longstreet again told Lee that he believed the attack would fail.